Bringing the UAE’s culture and history to life – Al Ain should be a compulsory stop for all UAE visitors!

 Qasr al Muwaiji

-Birthplace of current UAE leader, HH Sheikh Khalifa bin Zayed Al Nahyan, this newly restored building takes you on a tour through the family home and more of the country’s recent history.
+Birthplace of second UAE President, HH Sheikh Khalifa bin Zayed Al Nahyan, this newly restored building takes you on a tour through the family home and more of the country’s recent history.

 For children, they have free activity guides to help make the experience more interactive, and monthly family workshops are held.